Texas now regulates how AI is used. The second-largest state economy enforces it through the Attorney General.

 AVAAS for Texas RAIGA compliance

-Texas companies deploying high-risk AI can establish TRAIGA compliance with a single AVAAS engagement.
+Texas companies deploying AI can build their TRAIGA evidence with a single AVAAS engagement.

 Single-regulation evaluation.
-TRAIGA impact assessment documentation.
+Evidence supporting the NIST framework safe harbor.
 Algorithmic discrimination analysis.
 Prescriptive remediation report.

 Texas + Colorado + California in one engagement.
 Companies operating across multiple states get comprehensive multi-jurisdiction compliance.